galeone/tfgo/README.md

 # Computer Vision using data flow graph

-Tensorflow is rich of methods for performing operations on images. tfgo provides the `image` package that allow using the Go bindings to perform computer vision tasks in a elegant way.
+Tensorflow is rich of methods for performing operations on images. tfgo provides the `image` package that allows using the Go bindings to perform computer vision tasks in a elegant way.

-For instance, it's possible to read an image, compute it's directional derivative along the horizontal and vertical directions, compute the gradient and save it.
+For instance, it's possible to read an image, compute its directional derivative along the horizontal and vertical directions, compute the gradient and save it.

-The code below do that, showing the different results achieved using correlation and convolution operations.
+The code below does that, showing the different results achieved using correlation and convolution operations.

 ```go
 package main